gm310509/reddit/admin/README.md

 |redditGetToken.py|Request a fresh API token and cache it - only needed if the current token has expired|
 |redditSecrets.py|Contains all of your secret stuff (passwords and user IDs).
 Also reads the API token from the cache.|

+**Note**: reddidSecrets.py is a template.
+You will need to fill in **your** reddit API credentials into the file as described in the comments.
+Refer to the [Reddit API overview](https://www.reddit.com/wiki/api/) wiki page for pointers about the reddit API including links to getting credentials if you need them.

 ## Digest files

 These files are used to extract posts and generate the monthly digest.